-We adhere to the Web Content Accessibility Guidelines 2.0, a set of guidelines stipulated by the World Wide Web Consortium (W3C) used to ensure websites are designed and written in a way that makes them accessible to everyone.
-This means that:
+Our website adheres to the Web Content Accessibility Guidelines 2.0.
+These guidelines are stipulated by the World Wide Web Consortium (W3C) to ensure websites are accessible to everyone.

-Headings are used correctly to make them readable through screen readers
+- headings are used correctly to make them readable by screen readers

-Tables are laid out in a tabular format with headings
+- tables are laid out in tabular form with headings and summaries

-We use style sheets to determine the presentation of our website - this assists those using screen reading devices
+- we use style sheets to determine the presentation of our website - this assists those using screen readers

-Range of browsers and operating systems we support
+Here's a list of the browsers and operating systems we currently support:

 - Internet Explorer 11